 Example: In June, an individual completed Section 4 and self-affirmed domestic violence and the need for a waiver.
 A waiver was granted.
 The following January, at the six-month review, the individual requested that the waiver continue and informed the CAO of continuing inability to provide verification listed in Sections 2 or 3.
 The individual re-affirms in Section 4 that domestic violence is an issue.
 The waiver continues on this basis.

-NOTE: Individuals who are having difficulty obtaining verification in addition to their self-affirmation should be referred to domestic violence agencies or legal services for assistance in obtaining a third party statement.
+NOTE: Individuals who are having difficulty obtaining verification in addition to their self-affirmation should be referred to domestic violence agencies or legal services for assistance in obtaining a third-party statement.

 An individual who, after 12 months, remains unable to provide verification under Sections 2 or 3 of the form and who wishes to have the waiver(s) continue may do so by providing written self-affirmation of domestic violence under Section 4 of the form, subject to approval by the Area Manager in consultation with the Bureau of Policy on a case-by-case basis.
 The individual’s waiver and benefits will continue pending the approval process.
 If a continued waiver is approved, the individual may, if necessary, continue to self-affirm at each subsequent six-month redetermination.

 Example: An individual received a domestic violence waiver from January to June based on self-affirmation.
 The waiver was extended six more months, to the following January based upon a second self-affirmation.
-At the January review (12 months following the initial granting of the wavier), the individual states that circumstances have not changed and she wants the waiver to continue.
+At the January review (12 months following the initial granting of the wavier), the individual states that circumstances have not changed and they want the waiver to continue.
 The individual is still not able to provide any verification listed in Sections 2 or 3.
 The client completes Section 4 of the PA 1747 and the case is referred to the Area Manager for a waiver determination to be completed in coordination with the Bureau of Policy.
 The Area Manager reviews the circumstances and approves or denies the continuation of the waiver.
 The Area Manager does not have to review the case record again if circumstances do not change.